Middle Ages Power point - Just left click and choose, "Save Target As" to save the power point to your computer.

 A great story written by Peter David.
 King Arthur is the "Once and Future King," so what happens when he returns?
 In this case, he runs for office in America.
 Peter David has a good sense of the Arthurian legends and write a good comedy.

-Middle Ages notes - fill in the blank (Honors from your reading and our notes, Enriched from our Powerpoint (Honors may find the powerpoint ot be helpful as well)) plus the notes on the events of 1066.
+Middle Ages notes - fill in the blank (check our presentation notes plus the notes on the events of 1066).

-Canterbury Tales - know who the pilgrims are (hint, do not bother studying the following: Merchant, Oxford Cleric, Serjeant at Law, Haberdasher and company, Manciple.
-You will be asked to ID the pilgrims by giving ALL you know.
-There will be multiple choice on the two stories we read as a class (The Wife of Bath's Tale and The Pardoner's Tale) plus a chance for a short answer or two.
+Canterbury Tales - There will be multiple choice on the two stories we read (The Wife of Bath's Tale, The Pardoner's Tale -or- The Miller's Tale) plus a chance for a short answer or two.

-There will be matching on the main characters found in the King Arthur legend.
+King Arthur - There will be matching on the main characters found in the King Arthur legend and mulitple choice on the movie Excalibur.

-The extra credit on the test is to translate the charm of making used in the movie Excalibur.
+One of the extra credit possibilities on the test is to translate the charm of making used in the movie Excalibur.
 You can find it above the movie picture on this page.
 A hint is that it is Irish.

 Extra Credit: What is the name of Arthur's court jester?
-E-mail me the answer.
+E-mail me the answer for a 100 Classwork grade.

 Return to www.LordAlford.com